-(H) "Eligible training providers" means entities, such as institutions of higher education, registered apprenticeship programs, or other public or private providers of a program of training service, which are eligible to receive WIOA funding based upon meeting certain criteria established by the state.
+(H) "Eligible training providers" means entities, such as institutions of higher education, registered apprenticeship programs, recognized pre-apprenticeship programs, or other public or private providers of a program of training service, which are eligible to receive WIOA funding based upon meeting certain criteria established by the state.

-(I) "Enrollment" begins with the date a program participant signs the individual opportunity plan (IOP) which includes assignment and participation in at least one CCMEP service and ends with exit in accordance with rule 5101:14-1-06 of the Administrative Code.
+(I) "Enrollment" begins with the date a program participant acknowledges the individual opportunity plan (IOP) which includes the assignment and provision of at least one CCMEP service and ends with exit in accordance with rule 5101:14-1-06 of the Administrative Code.

 (2) For Ohio works first work-eligible individuals, enrollment shall begin no sooner than the date cash has been authorized.